hetong007/Gluon-FashionAI-Attributes/README.md

 3. Execute `python main.py` to train and predict for all eight tasks.
 4. Submit `submission.csv` via the competition portal.

+The script was tested on a [p3.8xlarge](https://aws.amazon.com/ec2/instance-types/p3/) EC2 instance from AWS.
+It costs around two and half hours.

-The result will have mAP around 0.95 and Basic Precision around 0.84 on the board.
+The generated submission will have mAP around 0.95 and Basic Precision around 0.84 on the board.